reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - Once the trie node is found, the accesstype is searched from the node with the key as role and opertype.
 	In this example, consider a REST query with xpath as "/open-config/bgp/neighbor" for RPC operation for role netadmin.
 The trie search will happen in the trie datastructure with key as xpath.
 The trie search will give the node "/neighbor" as result.
 Then, the role and opertype is used as another key in the node to get the accesstype.
 If the accesstype is "permit", then the particular query is authorized.
 Otherwise, the operation is denied with the message "Client is not authorized to perform this operation".

-Note: By default the admin role is having Write access to all xpath and Operator role is having Read permission (except few security) to xpath.
+Note: By default, the admin role has Write access to all xpaths and Operator role has Read permission to all xpaths (except few security xpaths).

-## 12.2 HAMD code changes
+## 13.2 HAMD code changes
 The following major changes have been done in the HAMD module.

 1. Removed the "ham" code from the mgmt-framework repo and added as a separate repo under sonic-buildimage.
 2. Made changes to the rules file of the affected repos, Makefile/debian of mgmt-framework repo, sonic_debian_extension file, slave.mk, etc to incorporate the peeling of HAM module.
 3. Added support for multiple roles - hamd_accounts.cpp has been modified to support these "CSV's"
-4. The local users will be written into the state_DB.
+4. The local users will be written into the USER_DB.
 They will be re-written after a save & reload of the switch too.
 Added hamd_db.cpp & hamd_redis.cpp files for this purpose.
-5. HAMD will listen to the config_DB notification during startup and write the local users into the state_DB, when the user details get flushed from state_DB after a save & reload scenario.
+5. HAMD will listen to the config_DB notification during startup and write the local users into the USER_DB, when the user details get flushed from USER_DB after a save & reload scenario.
 6. Two more additional roles have been added to the group-mapping file : secadmin & netadmin (along with their supplementary roles)
 7. SAC module of the HAM does not have any significance currently.
 Hence the SAC module is neither compiled nor packaged as a separate debian.

-## 12.3 Radius code changes
+## 13.3 Radius code changes
 In the radius repo, the following have been modified:

 1. libpam-radius :